Configuration Tutorial

 If the fleet of vehicles differs in type and capacity, then give different values to properties like "MovingSpeed", "FireFighterFightingSpeed"

-and "FuelLevelCountDownSpeed".
 In the game the members of the team will learn each vehicles capacity.
 They will communicate and discuss them and find the best usage

 of each vehicle.